spy16/kiwi/README.md

 # kiwi

+> WIP

-Kiwi a key-value database written in Go.
+Kiwi is a multi-backend key-value database written in Go.